People in rural Nigeria are afraid of being isolated due to their HIV status and don’t access treatment.

 At those centres the community as a whole and people individually were more accepting of the services.
 Being closer to the treatment centres meant patients were enrolled faster and stuck to their treatment regimes better.

 The nurses and counsellors had a reduced workload, which led to improved patient care.
 And both the waiting time and the financial costs were reduced.
 This increased access to care for the most affected and those in hard-to-reach areas and improved community participation and ownership.

 But to achieve universal access to antiretroviral services, more work needs to be done to address stigma.

 Efforts at reducing stigma and discrimination around HIV and AIDS have been successful even in Nigeria, which has a culturally driven society.
 Some of these interventions have taken the form of campaign days, marches or concerts to create awareness around HIV, and have included international nongovernmental organisations.

 But these HIV demystifying interventions have concentrated on urban areas, leaving out the rural majority.
 This could explain why people residing in rural areas prefer to receive care far from home.

 This is particularly important as antiretoviral treatment services may be a challenge in developing countries like Nigeria, which are resource poor.
 In these countries there is often a struggle to determine how limited resources should be used to provide high quality patient care services in a sustainable way.

 The answer lies in considering both the effectiveness of doing things differently as well as the social impediments that stand in the way.

-Obinna Onwujekwe, Professor of Health Economics and Policy and Pharmaco-economics/pharmaco-epidemiology in the Departments of Health Administration & Management and Pharmacology and Therapeutics, College of Medicine, University of Nigeria
+Obinna Onwujekwe is a Professor of Health Economics and Policy and Pharmaco-economics/pharmaco-epidemiology in the Departments of Health Administration & Management and Pharmacology and Therapeutics, College of Medicine, University of Nigeria.